5 ways to make positive career changes over the next 12 months

-The start of a new year can feel like a great time for reflection, setting goals, and making changes.
-This isn’t just a great time for creating personal goals and planning how you want to improve your life at home – it can also be a good time to reassess what you want from your career, ways you can work on your work/life balance, and reaffirm your overall life goals (and how work can fit into or around them).
+While the start of a new year can feel like a great time for reflection and setting goals, the truth is, we can do this any time.
+Perhaps you’re thinking about how you want to improve your life at home or even reassessing what you want from your career and reaffirm your overall life goals (and how work can fit into or around them).

 Whether you’re toying with the idea of a complete career change, are thinking about how to take the next step in your current role, or are looking for inspiration to allow more creative outlets within your working life, knowing where to start can be tough.
-Here are five simple tips that can help you start to make more positive changes this year (and kickstart new beginnings in your career).
+Here are five simple tips that can help you start to make more positive changes over the next 12 months (and kickstart new beginnings in your career).

 It’s important to make sure your goals are something tangible.
 Setting S.M.A.R.T goals can be a great way to do this.
 These should be: